Minimum Wage vs. Living Wage - Why Do Companies Pay Low Rates?

 Why do establishments pay an unsustainable salary to their employees?
 I have noticed this in my city and it's everywhere.
 Wouldn't the establishment lose employees and gain less profit if their employees are not happy with the pay?

 How much to pay employees is a crucial question facing employers at any time in history, but always more important in times of economic downturn and recovery.
 Simply put, most workers desire the highest wages possible and most employers seem to wish to pay as low a rate of wages as possible.
 At least that it how it seems to many workers.

-In the 2010s, it seems difficult for the majority of job seekers to secure long-term full-time employment at high wages.
-In fact, the living wage or sustainable wage necessary for a workers to support himself or herself is far above federal minimum wage.
+In the decade of the 2020s, it may become increasingly difficult for the majority of job seekers to secure long-term full-time employment at high wages.
+In fact, the living wage or a sustainable wage necessary for a worker to support himself or herself is far above federal minimum wage even in 2019.

 From the Living Wage NYC website in 2013:

 NYC operates on existing legislation signed by Mayor Bloomberg that defines a living wage in New York City as a minimum of $10 per hour with benefits, or $11.50 per hour without benefits.

 Although this does not sound like enough money in a city were rents are in the thousands of dollars monthly, these are the actual figures for a single person in the city.

 The current US Federal Minimum Wage as of July 24, 2009 is $7.25/hour.
 In 2014, President Barack Obama raised the federal minimum for federal workers to $10.10/hour.

 In certain cases, State Minimum Wages may be paid instead of the federal minimum during a training period and sometimes to youth workers.
 State minimums can be less than the federal minimum and to find minimum wages in each state, click on State Minimum Wages.